Photo from Unsplash

 Than never to have loved at all.

-Loving itself blesses us.
-It opens our heart and enriches our life.
-It teaches us the true meaning of life; for to live truly–is to love.
+Loving brings its own blessings.
+It opens our hearts, enriches our lives, and teaches us the true meaning of living.
+To live truly is to love.

-The taking away of our dear one–does not rob us of the blessings which loving has wrought in us.
-These we keep forever, though the friend is with us no more.
-Even if this child had not been restored to the mother in this world, she would still have kept forever the impressions and the influences which the child in its brief, beautiful years had left upon her life.
+Losing a loved one doesn’t take away the blessings that loving has brought to our lives.
+These blessings stay with us forever, even when our loved ones are gone.
+Even if this child had not been restored to the mother in this world, she would have kept forever the impression and influence of the child’s brief, beautiful years.

 Daily Comfort - September 13